 Removes Hundreds of Contaminants

 Berkey’s most capable filters, the two Black Berkey filters in the Berkey countertop water filter systems, offer impressive contaminant removal, producing almost purified water.
 You’ll struggle to find any other countertop water filter system that can reduce as many contaminants as a Berkey water filter.
-Heavy metals, chlorine, chloramine, PFAs, and microorganisms are all greatly reduced by Berkey.
+Heavy metals, chlorine, chloramine, and PFAs are all greatly reduced by Berkey.
 Berkey’s Sport Filter is also impressive when it comes to contaminant removal.

 Long Filter Lifespan